 Daily life

 Soni Village is situated in an elevated region prone to rain.
 The average temperature is 13℃.
 Year round the mornings and evenings are cool.
 The farm land is higher up than most farms which means fewer insects and less insect damage to crops.
 The distinct hot and cold seasons also results in sweet high-altitude crops.
 The rice that is grown here is recognized for its flavor.
 This high quality produce is continually developed into new regional products.
+Additionally, Soni Village has an exceptionally long history as a place of human settlement.
+Remains found around the village dating back to the stone age are the oldest in the region and Soni is often featured in old folktales and legends.
+While ancient knowledge is treasured, new resources and skills are also readily adopted to develop special products that are produced and consumed locally, making the best of the old and the new.

 We invite you to come experience authentic Japanese country life.